 Anja König is the global head of Novartis Venture Fund (NVF), the corporate venturing unit of Switzerland-based pharmaceutical company Novartis, following the retirement of Reinhard Ambros in June 2017.

-Ambros had spent the 12 years as global head of NVF and was part of 2017’s Global Corporate Venturing’s Powerlist.
-König had, as managing director of NVF investing in Europe and Asia-Pacific, been named as part of GCV’s 2017 Rising Stars list before stepping into the top role.
+Ambros had spent almost 15 years at NVF and has been part of Global Corporate Venturing’s Powerlist for four consecutive years from 2018.
+König had, as managing director of NVF, been investing in Europe and Asia-Pacific, and been named as part of GCV’s 2017 Rising Stars list before stepping into the top role.

 But outside of maintaining its strong investments and exit pipeline, König’s focus has been on the team and hired Michal Silverberg in November 2017, who featured on GCV’s Rising Stars roster in 2018 and 2019.

 Before joining NVF in 2006, König was a US-based associate partner at management consultancy firm McKinsey for six years from 2000, where she worked with healthcare, pharmaceutical and biotech firms on both sides of the Atlantic.